 The project is led by We Are Digital, an experienced training company that is directing applicants to the most suitable routes for support.
 This support is provided in person via local libraries, in the applicant’s own home by We Are Digital’s visiting tutors, and by telephone from Migrant Help UK.

-Libraries provide public computers, Wi-Fi, and help from library staff to access the new digital online visa service.
-Applicants can either walk in or book time with library staff to get help accessing and completing their online application form.
-Fifteen library authorities are currently taking part.
+Libraries provide public computers, Wi-Fi, and help from library staff to access the new digital online visa service mainly on appointment basis.
+Over 100 library venues are currently taking part with more joining later in the year.

 2. Digital visa support with Sopra Steria on behalf of UKVI

-This is UK-wide project for UKVI covering digital, contact centres and physical service points.
-Local libraries will provide convenient and welcoming community service points which applicants can visit in person with their documentation and enjoy all the other library facilities on offer.
+This is UK-wide project covering digital, contact centres and physical service points.
+Local libraries will provide convenient and welcoming community service points which applicants can visit in person with their documentation.

 Library staff will help people who have already completed their visa application online to scan and submit their documentation and biometric data.
 This means applicants won’t have to post off vital documents, like passports, and can complete their visa application locally.